Does Canada Life Cover Therapy?

 • Occupational Therapist

-As a general rule of thumb, coverage is generally designation dependent.
-Your insurance plan should be quite explicit on which designations are covered.
+As a general rule of thumb, coverage is generally license or designation dependent.
+Air on the side of licensed professionals.
+If your insurance plan says "Psychotherapist", they most likely mean "Registered Psychotherapist" and will often often incldue "Registered Psychotherapist (Qualifying)".
 For more information on designations, you can read our short guide.

 `